EDJNet/olympics2020nuts/README.md

 <!-- badges: end -->

-In this repository you can find a dataset based with details about medalists at the 2020 Summer Olympics extracted from Wikipedia and Wikidata.
+In this repository you can find a dataset with details about medalists at the 2020 Summer Olympics extracted from Wikipedia and Wikidata.
 When place of birth for a medalist was available, additional data have been included about the NUTS 2 or NUTS 3 region where they were born (relevant for European countries that are [covered by NUTS](https://ec.europa.eu/eurostat/web/nuts/nuts-maps)).

 The following files should be of most interest: